 What is the Fulbright?

-Sponsored by the United States Department of State, Bureau of Educational and Cultural Affairs, the Fulbright Program provides funding for students, scholars, teachers, and professionals to undertake graduate study, advanced research, university teaching, and teaching in elementary and secondary schools.
-The Fulbright award is a competitive and distinctive honor.
+Sponsored by the United States Department of State, Bureau of Educational and Cultural Affairs, the Fulbright Program is dedicated to building mutual understanding between Americans and people of other countries by promoting intellectual and cultural exchange.
+The Fulbright U.S. Student Program provides funding for recent graduates and early-career professionals to undertake graduate study, independent research, or English teaching in schools and universities in approximately 140 countries worldwide.

 English students are particularly well-prepared for the Fulbright award.
-In fact, in the past five years, the Department of English has supplied more Fulbright winners than any other department at WKU.
+In fact, in the past five years, the Department of English has supplied the second most Fulbright winners at WKU.
 The following are WKU English graduates who have completed a Fulbright experience in the last 10 years: